VinayakFia/Obsidian/COMP3161/Assignment 0 - Vinayak Fialok.md

 ## Part C
 ### 1
-> [!danger] This is correct but the formatting is certainly not
 > Define a recursive compilation function c : B → L which converts expressions in B to expressions in L. *(5 marks)*

 ``` haskell